elenavolpato/elenaawesome/docs/_posts/2021-06-14-kata-challenges.md

 After some a short presentation and a nice chat, I started working on the challenge itself, which was:

 You were given a width and a length of a rectangle.
-The challenge was to build a code that would provide a list with the minimum amount of squares that are possible inside this rectangle.
+The challenge was to build a code that would provide a list with the minimum amount of squares that are possible inside this rectangle, like in the example image below.

+<img width="80%" style="float: center; margin-left: 1rem" src="/assets/rectangle.png" alt="The example from the kata challenge">

 More information about the challenge [here](https://www.codewars.com/kata/55466989aeecab5aac00003e/).

-<img width="80%" style="float: center; margin-left: 1rem" src="/assets/rectangle.png" alt="The example from the kata challenge">

 And this was my code:
 ``` javascript
 function sqInRect(length, width) {